csc-training/geocomputing/python/puhti/README.md

 * Update the project with the number of your project
 * Submit the batch job from **login node shell** (not VSCode terminal or compute node shell):

->[!NOTE]
-> Remember to change the project name and your CSC user name in the paths below.

 ```
 cd /scratch/project_200xxxx/students/cscusername/geocomputing/python/puhti/01_serial
 sbatch single_core_example.sh